Part III: Foods That Heal Your Gut - The Ultimate Spleen Qi Guide

 White flour and refined wheat products

-Deep-fried foods and excessive oils
+Deep-fried foods and excessive saturated fats

-Too much spicy food (chili, hot peppers)
+Excess spicy food (chilli, hot peppers)

-Coffee on an empty stomach
+Coffee (especially on an empty stomach)

 Alcohol and sugary beverages